 “… a fascinating artistic presence … hard to imagine that Biber himself would ever have done it better.”Frankfurter Neue Presse

-Sophie Wedell divides her time between solo, chamber music and orchestral playing as a permanent member of the Orchestra of the 18th Century and is currently preparing her CD debut of 18th Century cantatas with solo violin, to be released in the spring of 2021.
+Sophie Wedell specializes both in historical as well as modern violin and divides her time between solo, chamber music and orchestral playing as a permanent member of the Orchestra of the 18th Century.

 Her curiosity has lead her to perform music ranging from the Baroque period to contemporary repertoire in renowned festivals and venues across Europe, such as the Innsbrucker Festwochen der Alten Musik, Resonanzen Festival Vienna, Heidelberger Frühling and ECLAT Festival.

 Sophie strives to create engaging and personal concert experiences.
 This has earned her and her Ensemble Arava the first prize and audience prize at the International Competition for Concert Presentation 2017 in Frankfurt.
 The ensemble has furthermore been awarded a special prize at the International H.I.F.
-Biber Competition 2017 and is regularly invited to perform at festivals thrughout Europe and Israel.
+Biber Competition 2017 and is regularly invited to perform at festivals throughout Europe and Israel.

 Since 2019 she is one of few select young artists supported by the Jumpstart Jr. Foundation of Amsterdam.
 The foundation kindly loans her a fine Italian violin made by Gioffredo Cappa in Turino, around 1700.

 “Wedell wonderfully conjured this long work, enchanting the audience, making them fall silent in rapture.Usinger Anzeiger